howard-tzw/vue-select/docs/docs/guide/values.md

 mutating a value directly.
 In that case, maybe you need to bind a pre-selected value, and trigger a mutation when it changes.

-vue-select exposes the `value` prop and an `input` event to enable this.
+`vs-vue3-select` exposes the `value` prop and an `input` event to enable this.
 This combo of props and events is also how Vue wires up the `v-model` syntax internally.

 #### Prop: `value`

-The `value` prop lets vue-select know what value is currently selected.
+The `value` prop lets `vs-vue3-select` know what value is currently selected.
 It will accept strings, numbers or objects.
 If you're using a `multiple` v-select, you'll want to pass an array.